Menu

 • Use of a systematic, synthetic phonics programme that is taught from the beginning of reception.
 We use the RWI phonics scheme.

-• All children in Year 2 (from term 2) to Year 6 take part in a weekly guided reading session where children read as part of a group showing their understanding of the text and being exposed to a wide range of language and vocabulary.
+• All children in Year 2 (from term 3) to Year 6 take part in a weekly guided reading or reading fluency session where children read as part of a group showing their understanding of the text and being exposed to a wide range of language and vocabulary.

 • A whole class weekly reading lesson is taught in years 1-6.
 Children are exposed to high quality texts which are aspirational in terms of their language and vocabulary.
 Children are supported in their independent understanding of these texts through a range of differentiated questioning.